 Naturally occurring stimulants exist in popular food and beverages, such as:

-P. cupana seeds contain all three of these chemicals, making guarana an effective energy booster and a common ingredient in popular energy drinks.
+P. cupana seeds contain all three chemicals, making guarana an effective energy booster and a common ingredient in popular energy drinks.

 Guarana also has more caffeine than coffee.
 A